lucprincen/lucidian-tides/1. T'hau/Backstory.md

 As the number of visitors and frequency of their visits increased, this eventually led to the conversion of The Muddy Hut into a tavern of sorts.
 Expanding deeper into the cavern, and constructing the hut further out on the beach and into the sea, it allowed for more patrons to visit and stay.

 T'hau wasn't directly involved in running The Muddy Hut, but it always has a place to stay for them, as they were one of the original folks to live here.
-When they make landfall after a pirate raid or exploring mission, it is one of the first places they usually visit, and tell grand stories about their adventures
+When they make landfall after a pirate raid or exploring mission, it is one of the first places they usually visit, and tell grand stories about their adventures.